paufr/itunes_search_app/task2.md

 ## Step 2

 A possible solution could take advantage of the express middlewares when managing routes.
 That is, it will split the code into smaller functions that will be executed one after the other, processing smaller pieces of information and passing the data to the next middleware or failing.
-This will greatly contribute to the readability and understandability of the code, but it will also make it more reusable (middleware functions could be used for other methods and routes of the api).
+This will greatly contribute to the readability and understandability of the code, but it will also make it more reusable (middleware functions could be used in other methods and routes of the api).

 In this example, I will also use http-errors to easily manage the http exceptions the api might generate.

     const createHttpError = require("http-errors");

 ### 1) Validate request content and parameters
 This first middleware will check the body and input parameters of the request.
-The isValidShopId and isValidInvitation are not implemented for simplicity since they will not add much value to the exercice and the example does not specify the exact fields and correct formats that we could expect.
+The isValidShopId and isValidInvitation are functions are not included for simplicity since they will not add much value to the exercice and the example does not specify the exact fields and correct formats that we could expect.

 At least, isValidShopId should check the param is present and the value is acceptable (for instance, it could expect an Integer).
 Similarly, isValidInvitation should process the invitation to check all required fields are present and, for instance, it could check the